jump-dev/JuMP.jl/doc/refexpr.rst

 When an LP model is infeasible, ``getDual`` will return the corresponding component of the infeasibility ray (Farkas proof), if available from the solver.

-Dual information is unavailable for MIPs and has not yet been implemented for quadratic constraints.
+Dual information is also accessible for second-order cone problems as described below.
+Duals are unavailable for MIPs.

 One may retrieve the corresponding internal ``LinearConstraint`` object from a ``ConstraintRef{LinearConstraint}`` object ``constr`` by calling ``LinearConstraint(constr)``.